Phase diagram of the three-dimensional subsystem toric code: Introduction

+The phase diagram of the model is shown in Fig.~\ref{fig:offdiagonal_phase_diagram}.
 The phases we find are equivalent to toric code phases (either in 2D or 3D) up to a finite-depth unitary circuit; and as is well known for 2D and 3D toric codes they are not stable at finite temperatures~\cite{CastelnovoChamon2D2007, CastelnovoChamon3d2008, nussinov-ortiz-2008-toric-code-thermal, iblisdir_thermal_2010, hastings2011nonzero, yoshida2011feasibility, 2009JPhA...42f5303A, 2017PhRvA..95c2324S}.
-We thus conclude that the STC Hamiltonian in Eq.~\eqref{eq:Hamiltonian_J_K} cannot serve as a thermally stable quantum memory.
+We thus conclude that the STC Hamiltonian in Eq.~\eqref{eq:Hamiltonian_J_K} cannot serve as a thermally stable quantum memory, and that syndrome confinement alone is not a sufficient mechanism for thermal stability or self-correction.

 We expect similar conclusions to hold for the 3D gauge color code, for the latter can also be described by $\mb{Z}_2$ gauge theories coupled by kinectic constraints~\cite{kubica2018ungauging}.

-Finally, in Sec.~\ref{sec:discussion} we summarize our results, and discuss the relation between the thermodynamic phases and single-shot error correction.
+In Sec.~\ref{sec:ssec}, we discuss the relation between the thermodynamic phases and single-shot error correction.
 Partial analogies can be made between the bulk-confined phases and single-shot error correction, but we emphasize important differences and that they should be treated as different phenomena.
-Instead, we argue that the proccess of single-shot error correction is most suitably interpreted as a sequence of transitions in the phase diagram induced by check measurements.
+Instead, we argue that the process of single-shot error correction is most suitably interpreted as a sequence of transitions in the phase diagram induced by check measurements.